 Home insurance can be split into two separate policies:

-You can buy both together in one combined home insurance policy, which can work out cheaper that buying them separately.
+You can buy both together in one combined home insurance policy, which can work out cheaper than buying them separately.
 Most insurers will offer a discount if you choose to buy both policies with them.

 It is still worth comparing individual buildings and contents policies with different insurers because this could work out cheaper.